Useurmind/FluxInTypescriptWithRx/docs/tutorial.md

 ## Setup an app

-This tutorial assumes that you are comfortable with setting up a react app.
+This tutorial assumes that you are comfortable with the basics of a react app.

-Once you have a react app setup you can start with this tutorial.
-See for example [this tutorial](https://levelup.gitconnected.com/typescript-and-react-using-create-react-app-a-step-by-step-guide-to-setting-up-your-first-app-6deda70843a4) for quickly setting up react with typescript.

-We also have several examples for the different packages that can help to understand a working setup.

-Once you have your app running you can add the rfluxx packages via:
+To setup an initial app you can use the [YEOMAN](https://yeoman.io/) rfluxx generator.

+First install yeoman and the rfluxx generator:

-    npm i --save rfluxx rfluxx-routing
+    npm i -g yo generator-rfluxx

-## Integrating RFluXX routing
+Then you can create a directory for your app and execute:

+    yo rfluxx

+Enter a technical and user readable name for your app and you got a ready made skelleton for your rfluxx app.

+## Understanding the app skelleton

 ### Define the site map tree

-The starting point of each react app is usually the index.tsx.
+The starting point of each react app is usually the `index.tsx`.
 To this startup code we will add the creation of the site map tree and the initialization of the rfluxx routing package.

-Because the site map tree can become quite large it makes sense to extract it into one or several modules, e.g. `SiteMap.tsx`:
+Because the site map tree can become quite large it makes sense to extract it into one or several modules, e.g. `SiteMap.tsx`, but in the app skelleton it is located in the `index.tsx`:

 ```typescript
 import { withPageContext } from "rfluxx-routing";